19hours/sg-statutes/Acts/Income Tax Act.md

 [7/2007; 29/2012]

-### Adjustment on change of basis of computing profits of financial instruments resulting from FRS 109
+### Adjustment on change of basis of computing profits of financial instruments resulting from FRS 109 or SFRS(I) 9

-34AA\.—(1) Despite the provisions of this Act but subject to section 34G(3), (4) and (5), the amount of any profit, loss or expense to be brought into account for the basis period for any year of assessment in respect of any financial instrument of a qualifying person for the purposes of sections 10, 14, 14I and 37, respectively, is that which, in accordance with FRS 109, is recognised in determining any profit, loss or expense in respect of that financial instrument for that year of assessment.
+34AA\.—(1) Despite the provisions of this Act but subject to section 34G(3), (4) and (5), the amount of any profit, loss or expense to be brought into account for the basis period for any year of assessment in respect of any financial instrument of a qualifying person for the purposes of sections 10, 14, 14I and 37, respectively, is that which, in accordance with FRS 109 or SFRS(I) 9 (as the case may be), is recognised in determining any profit, loss or expense in respect of that financial instrument for that year of assessment.

+[Act 45 of 2018 wef 12/11/2018]

-(2) To avoid doubt, subsection (1) does not apply to anything recognised in accordance with FRS 109, that is capital in nature.
+(2) To avoid doubt, subsection (1) does not apply to anything recognised in accordance with FRS 109 or SFRS(I) 9 (as the case may be), that is capital in nature.

+[Act 45 of 2018 wef 12/11/2018]

 (3) Despite subsection (1), for the purposes of sections 10, 14, 14I and 37, the profit, loss or expense in respect of a financial instrument mentioned in each of the following paragraphs must be dealt with in accordance with that paragraph: